Lora, Abbottabad

 Lora is a village in the Abbottabad District of the Khyber Pakhtunkhwa province of Pakistan.
 The village serves as the headquarters of the Union Council and tehsil of the same name.
 Lora has a bus station that has services to neighbouring villages, there are also government offices based in Lora.

+It is situated at an altitude of 1,148 metres (3,769 feet) above sea level.
+It lies in the southern part of Abbottabad District and was formerly part of Havelian Tehsil.
+Lora now serves as the administrative headquarters of Lora Tehsil.

 Health

-As the headquarters of a tehsil, Lora hospital was equipped with medical and surgical equipment with the joint assistance of the European Commission for Humanitarian Aid and CARE International during the second year of the COVID-19 pandemic.
+As the headquarters of a Lora Tehsil, Lora Hospital is equipped with basic medical and surgical facilities.
+During the second wave of the COVID-19 pandemic, the hospital received medical and surgical equipment through joint assistance from the European Commission for Humanitarian Aid and CARE International.

 Demography

-Lora village was recorded as having a total population of 7,530 of which 3,681 were male and 3,849 were female.
-7,473 residents were recorded as Muslim with 57 belonging to other faiths.
+According to available records, Lora village has a total population of 7,530, comprising 3,681 males and 3,849 females.
+Of these, 7,473 residents are recorded as Muslim, while 57 belong to other faiths.

-Location

-Lora is located at an altitude of 1148 metres (3769 feet).
-It is situated in the southern part of Abbottabad District formerly part of Havelian Tehsil, it is now the headquarters of Lora Tehsil.